 CaMa-Flood annual progress briefing is a yearly event to review the achievements related to CaMa-Flood.

-The meeting is planned on 14th March 2025, online on Zoom.
+The meeting was held on 14th March 2025, online on Zoom.

 CaMa-Flood annual progress briefing is a yearly event to review the achievements related to the global river model CaMa-Flood.
 This will be an opportunity for CaMa-Flood users/developers/contributors to advertise their achievements, and also a chance to enhance research network.